 Maintenance, Periodic Review and Communication: The Benchmarks may be subject to periodic review.
-The scope of review of such Benchmarks depends on the nature and size of, and risk posed by, the relevant Benchmarks and factors relevant to the Benchmarks including the frequency of any noted operational items, Stakeholder feedback (as the case may be) including complaints (if any), audit findings, matters arising from the reviews of Third Party Providers, or as may be requested by the IGC or otherwise determined by the Calculation Agent.
+The scope of any such review of a Benchmark depends on the nature and size of, and risk posed by, the relevant Benchmark, and factors relevant to the Benchmark including the frequency of any noted operational item, Stakeholder feedback (as the case may be) including complaints (if any), audit findings, matters arising from the reviews of Third Party Providers, or as may be requested by the IGC or otherwise determined by the Calculation Agent.